aosabook/500lines/search-engine/README.md

 On the other hand,
-if you are transferring much more than half a megabyte for each seek, then the disk's transfer rate is close to its maximum possible.
+if you are transferring much more than half a megabyte for each seek, then the disk’s transfer rate is close to its maximum possible.
 If you have a networking background, you could think of this number as the bandwidth-delay product of the disk.